dwyl/phoenix-todo-list-tutorial/api.md

 Speaking of which,
 let's create it!

-## Creating API controller
+## Create the API Controller

 Before creating our controller, let's define our requirements.
 We want the API to:

 - list `item`s
 - create an `item`
 - edit an `item`
 - update an `item`'s status

-Should be quite manageable.
-We want each endpoint to respond appropriately if something wrong happens.
-That is, if any data is invalid, the response body and status should tell the user what went wrong.
+We want each endpoint to respond appropriately if any data is invalid, the response body and status should inform the user what went wrong.
 We can leverage `changesets`
-to validate the `Item` object
+to validate the `Item`
-and check if it correctly formatted.
+and check if it's correctly formatted.

 Since we now know what to do,
 let's create our tests.

-### Adding tests
+### Adding Tests

-Before writing any tests,
+Before writing tests,
 we need to change the `test/support/fixtures/todo_fixtures.ex` file.
 This file contains a function
-that is used to create `Item` objects for testing.
+that is used to create an `Item` for testing.

-Currently, the returned default `Item` object is invalid.
+Currently, the returned default `Item` is invalid.
 This is because it returns a `status: 42`, which according to our requirements, doesn't make sense.
 The `status` field can only be `0`, `1` or `2`.

-Change the `item_fixture` function so it looks like so.
+Change the `item_fixture/1` function so it looks like this:

 ```elixir
   def item_fixture(attrs \\ %{}) do